MhndMousa/SwiftyRecordButtons/README.md

 ## Contribute

-We would love you for the contribution to **SwiftyRecordButton**, check the `LICENSE` file for more info.
+We would love you for the contribution to **SwiftyRecordButtons**, check the `LICENSE` file for more info.

 ## Meta